 Watch this screen video from Templot to see how easy it is to create and print a turnout construction template in any gauge.
 This one is in EM gauge.
-Click template video to see the printed template and watch how it was created.
+Click your first printed template to see the printed template and how it was created.

 Watch this screen video from Templot to see how easy it is to create a track plan.
 This one is just a small part of a larger layout and uses a rough sketch as a background guide.